istio/istio.io/content/docs/setup/kubernetes/additional-setup/sidecar-injection/index.md

 ---
 title: Installing the Sidecar
-description: Instructions for installing the Istio sidecar in application pods automatically using the sidecar injector webhook or manually using istioctl CLI.
+description: Install the Istio sidecar in application pods automatically using the sidecar injector webhook or manually using istioctl CLI.
 weight: 45
 keywords: [kubernetes,sidecar,sidecar-injection]
 aliases: